The challenges of surgical planning

 Powerful viewing application

-Tailored to the surgeon’s needs, Brainlab Elements Viewer can be used to create, enhance and edit 3D reconstructions of patient anatomy from various images like CT, MR, X-Ray and PET before, during or after surgery.
+Tailored to the surgeon’s needs, Brainlab Elements Viewer can be used to create and interact with 3D reconstructions of patient anatomy from various images like CT, MR, X-Ray and PET before, during or after surgery.

-- PACS independent—Raw images from the PACS are quickly loaded to the system for immediate enhancement
+- PACS independent—Raw images from the PACS are quickly loaded to the system for immediate usage

 - Straightforward reconstructions—Multi-planar 2D and 3D reconstructions, volume renderings, and segmentations of anatomical structures such as bone, vessels and organs, can be done in seconds with the touch of a finger

-- Intelligent software modules—Effective and indication-specific workflows can be built through a combination of Brainlab Elements, such as Image Fusion or SmartBrush
+- Intelligent software modules—Effective and indication-specific workflows can be built through a combination of Brainlab Elements software applications based on algorithms and AI

 On-the-fly procedure planning